Patala (Stereospermum suaveolens) - Uses, Benefits, Dosage and Medicinal Properties

 Patala (Stereospermum suaveolens) is about 6-9 cm long, 1-1.5cm thick.
 It is cylindrical in shape, extremely externally brown to creamy, rough due to vertical fissures, cracks, ridges and transverse fine lenticels, internally dark brown, lamellation of stratification due to presence of concentric bands of fibers.

 It has various therapeutic properties like diuretic, cardiac tonic, anti-inflammatory.
 Its different parts are used in the management of different disorders.
 Its roots are useful in the balance of vata and their related disorders.
-Its flowers are cold in potency and useful in the management of blood related disorders.
+Its flowers are cold in potency and are useful in the management of blood related disorders.

 Plant contains naphthoquinone lapachol.
 Root bark contains 6-sitosterol, n-triacontanol.
 Root, heart-wood contains lapachol, dehydro-a-lapachone and dehydrotectol and the Leaves contain flavone glycoside scutellarein, dinatin-7-glucuronide.
 Seeds of the plant contains non-drying oil, Bitter substances, sterols, glycosides and glyco alkaloids.
 Its Root bark contains bitter substance.
 Lapachol isolated which showed highly significant activity against walker 256 carcinoma.
 Lapachol, Scutellarein, Dehydrotectol, ceryl alcohol, oleic, Palmitic, Stearic acid.

 It has two varieties mentioned by Bhavaprakasha as Patala and Sitapatala.
 Patala is identified as Stereospermum suaveolens and Sitapatala as Stereospermum chelonoides.